 The factors that influence your Google Ad costs are:

-Here’s why each of those factors will impact the price you pay
+Why each of those factors will impact your Google Ads price

 OK, now we’re getting into the good stuff.

 To save you time, here’s a quick overview of each factor that influences your PPC ad price, and why it makes a difference.